pallets/flask/docs/quickstart.rst

 .. admonition:: Attention

-   Even though the interactive debugger does not work in forking environments (which makes it nearly impossible to use on production servers), it still allows the execution of arbitrary code.
-This makes it a major security risk and therefore it **must never be used on production machines**.
+   Even though the interactive debugger does not work in forking environments (which makes it nearly impossible to use on production servers), and it is additionally protected (not 100%) by a PIN (Werkzeug>=0.11), it still has a huge security risk. **Never enable the debugger in production.**

 Screenshot of the debugger in action: